infparadox/Wikipedia-Search-Engine/README.md

 ## How to run:

-This function opens a shell and asks for the query to be searched.
-It returns the top ten results from the Wikipedia corpus.
 + Run python3 indexer.py ./path of xml dump ./path of output(Inverted Index)
 + Now, run python3 search.py , wait for files to be loaded
 + Now, input queries .